tonethar/IGME-330-Spring-2022/projects/intro-code-style.md

 # JavaScript Code Style

-- For your "solo" RIT coding projects, you are the only one writing the code, so code style might not be something you think about very often
+- For your "solo" RIT coding projects, you are the only one writing the code, so code style might not be something you think about very often (but you should!)
-- But when working on a group project, there will likely be many others working on the same codebase:
+- And when working on a group project, there will likely be many others working on the same codebase:
   - in these cases, a consistent code *style* can improve the readability and quality of your code
   - ideally, this shared code follows consistent idioms so that it appears that one person wrote it